Don't-care term: Examples

 Examples of don't-care terms are the binary values 1010 through 1111 (10 through 15 in decimal) for a function that takes a binary-coded decimal (BCD) value, because a BCD value never takes on such values (so called pseudo-tetrades); in the pictures, the circuit computing the lower left bar of a 7-segment display can be minimized to '̅'̅a̅'̅'̅ b + '̅'̅a̅'̅'̅ '̅'̅c̅'̅'̅ by an appropriate choice of circuit outputs for dcba = 1010…1111.

 Write-only registers, as frequently found in older hardware, are often a consequence of don't-care optimizations in the trade-off between functionality and the number of necessary logic gates.

-Don't-care states can also occur in encoding schemes and communication protocols.
+Don't-care states can also occur in line encoding schemes and communication protocols.

 X value

 "Don't care" may also refer to an unknown value in a multi-valued logic system, in which case it may also be called an X value or don't know.
 In the Verilog hardware description language such values are denoted by the letter "X".
 In the VHDL hardware description language such values are denoted (in the standard logic package) by the letter "X" (forced unknown) or the letter "W" (weak unknown).

 An X value does not exist in hardware.
 In simulation, an X value can result from two or more sources driving a signal simultaneously, or the stable output of a flip-flop not having been reached.
 In synthesized hardware, however, the actual value of such a signal will be either 0 or 1, but will not be determinable from the circuit's inputs.